EvolvingDesk/network-baseline-check/README.md

+Status, starter template
+Not production ready

-# Network Baseline Check
+# Network Audit Template

-Simple network audit tool for small business environments.

-Helps IT administrators quickly identify common network issues.
+Starter template for a small network audit tool.

+## Goal

+Provide a basic structure for host discovery, service checks, and reporting.

-## Features
+## Intended checks

-• Scan common ports
-• Detect active hosts
-• Identify open services
+• Host discovery
+• Common port checks
+• Basic DNS checks
-• Simple network overview
+• Simple summary report

-## Usage
+## Inputs

-python network_check.py 192.168.1.0/24
+Define target range, for example CIDR, host list, or inventory export.

 ## Output

-A list of reachable hosts and detected open ports.
+Define your report format, for example console output, JSON, or CSV.

+## Exit codes

+0 ok
+1 warning
+2 critical

+## Quick start

+Explain how to run the template locally.

-## About
+## Disclaimer

-Created by EvolvingDesk.
+This repository is a starter template and is not production ready.